dainst/Gelehrtenkorrespondenz/graph_db_imports/README.md

    `$ exec "$SHELL"`

+3. Install Python 3.7.0 for _pyenv_:

-3. Install Python: `$ pyenv install 3.7.0`
+    `$ pyenv install 3.7.0`
 4. Create a virtual Python environment with _pyenv-virtualenv_ (https://github.com/pyenv/pyenv-virtualenv):

-    a) `$ pyenv virtualenv 3.7.0 virtual-env-3.7.0`
+    4. `$ pyenv virtualenv 3.7.0 virtual-env-3.7.0`

-    b) Switch to the Python project directory where you want to use the virtual Python environment (e.g. `~/workspace/Gelehrtenkorrespondenz/`)
+    4. Switch to the Python project directory where you want to use the virtual Python environment (e.g. `~/workspace/Gelehrtenkorrespondenz/`)

-    c) Activate the the virtual Python environment: `$ pyenv local virtual-env-3.7.0`
+    4. Activate the the virtual Python environment: `$ pyenv local virtual-env-3.7.0`

-    d) Install the project dependencies while inside the virtual environment:
+    4. Install the project dependencies while inside the virtual environment:
     `pip3 install -r graph_db_imports/requirements.txt`.

 ##### Option b) Install into Python virtual environment with _venv_